IDMNYU/DM3193-DWA-FA14/dm3193_projects.md

     </td>
     <tr>
         <td><strong>Midterm: HTML/CSS Responsive Framework</strong></td>
-        <td>Design (or redesign) and build the front-end (or client-side) for a real client of your choosing using the HTML/CSS responsive framework of your choice.
+        <td>Design (or redesign) and build the front-end (or client-side) of a website for a real client of your choosing using the HTML/CSS responsive framework of your choice.
 If you can not find an external client, build a website for one of your classmates.

         Choose one of the following HTML/CSS frameworks or discuss with the professor a HTML/CSS framework of your choice:
         <ul>